tatami-galaxy/sports-language-in-politics/reports/to_do.md

 ### Detecting sports language/terminology in politics

 - Metaphors can mean different things
     - how to select metaphors?
-[1]
         - frequency/TF-IDF using NOW dataset
             - filter sports articles first -> measure freqeuncy of metaphors from rest

+- Edit Metaphor csv [1]

 - How to detect metaphors
-    - edit distance + semantic similarity  [2]
+    - edit distance + semantic similarity
-        - vectorize code
+        - vectorize code [2]
         - edit distance threshold based on n-gram
         - validate semantic thresh

 - Analyze data
-    - build classifier to remove sports and gaming subs  [1]
+    - build classifier to remove sports and gaming subs
-        - find more sports and gaming subs in addition to sports and gaming lists
+    - use classifier to filter remaining data [1]

 - How to calculate lm probabilites?
     - analyze